Athale08/KA-170324/README.md

 .github/Workflows: Contain GitHub action yaml files , to execute the scripts on cloud using GitHub actions , where the profile name has to be entered by the user in order to pick up the profile from pom.xml and execute accordingly.

 src/main/java
-        ------> drivers ---> This package contains   Driverfactory       class , which basically creates the driver instance , based on the driverType provided and enables parallel execution.
+        ------> drivers ---> This package contains   Driverfactory class , which basically creates the driver instance , based on the driverType provided and enables parallel execution( **Need more clarity==========>**).

         ------> appPages ---> This package contains all screen classes , where locators and methods applicable at each screen will be implemnted here.
 Basepage is where all resuable methods will be created.
-        ------> utilities  ---> This package contains utilities like ConfigReader and ExcelReader which are responsible for reading the inout from properties and .xls formats respectively.
+        ------> utilities  ---> This package contains utilities like ConfigReader and ExcelReader which are responsible for reading the input from properties and .xls formats respectively.
 Constants file is where you can give/edit the access credentials of BrowserStack and SauceLabs.
         ------> enums      ---> enums package contain the set of predefined values i.e Constants to enable the Remote/Local execution and also the type of browser for execution.

-src/main/resources ===> this package contains the config properties file , from where COnfigReader class fetch the data and utilises for the script execution.
+src/main/resources ===> this package contains the config properties file , from where ConfigReader class fetch the data and utilises for the script execution.